wald-tq/ui-router.github.io/_ng1_tutorial/helloworld.md

 ## Get UI-Router

-Get the UI-Router for Angular 1 code using your preferred mechanism:
+Get the UI-Router for AngularJS code using your preferred mechanism:

   - Using npm: `npm install --save angular-ui-router@next`
   - Using bower: `bower install angular-ui-router@1.0.0-beta.3`